 Breakthrough San Francisco at SF Day School supports motivated San Francisco students on the path to college and trains outstanding college students for education careers.
 In 2017-18, we’re serving 244 young people in grades five – twelve, providing intensive year-round academic enrichment and support; 89% will be the first in their families to attend a four-year college.
 Each year, we also train 32 Teaching Fellows through our highly selective eight-week summer teaching residency, and provide a meaningful service experience to roughly 150 volunteers.
 Founded in 1993, we are a community involvement initiative of San Francisco Day School and one of two dozen affiliates of the national non-profit organization Breakthrough Collaborative.
 For more information, please visitwww.breakthroughsf.org.

 The Director of Middle School Programs oversees all aspects of fifth - eighth grade students’ experience at Breakthrough.
 They ensure students are participating actively in our year-round programming, succeeding academically, building supportive relationships, and embodying our core values of collaboration, excellence, gratitude, perseverance, and responsibility.
-They build a strong relationship with each student and works collaboratively with their family members, teachers, and tutors to ensure their success.
+They build a strong relationship with each student and work collaboratively with their family members, teachers, and tutors to ensure their success.
 They maintain a culture of strong community and high expectations among our student body, and effectively handle all academic, behavioral, and social issues that arise.
 They lead all student-facing aspects of our six-week summer academic program for rising fifth - eighth graders, and are closely involved with all aspects of our after-school program during the school year.
 The Director of Middle School Programs collaborates closely with the other members of our administrative team and reports to Breakthrough San Francisco’s Executive Director.

 Student Support and Leadership